 The OXO Good Grips is a highly functional and durable build of a rack and is one of our top performers in this section along with the Simplehuman, iSpecle, and the Premiumracks Professional.

 When rating the design/aesthetics metric, we took into consideration the rack's level of appeal.

 Does the design have a particular style?
 Can it blend in numerous amount of kitchen types due to its low-profile design?
 We answered these questions and also considered rack materials and storage capacity.

 The Surpahs design is commended along with the OXO and Simplehuman.
 Masirs collapsible design is also recommended.

-We've conducted an in-depth expert comparison of the best dish racks, detailing the outcomes of our rigorous side-by-side testing.
-Each metric has been thoroughly assessed and we report our findings.
+We've conducted an in-depth expert comparison of the best dish racks, detailing our rigorous side-by-side testing outcomes.
+Each metric has been thoroughly assessed, and we report our findings.
 We hope you have gained valuable insight into what rack type is best suited for you and your kitchen.

 — Kate Irvin